kichikuou/xsystem35-sdl2/android/README.md

 ## How to use
 1. Create a ZIP file containing all the game files (`*.ALD`) and [configuration files](https://haniwa.technology/games/preparing-a-game-directory.html), and transfer it to your device.
-2. When you start the app, a file chooser opens.
-Select the zip file.
+2. Open the app.
+A list of installed games is displayed.
+Since nothing has been installed yet, only the "Install from ZIP" button is displayed.
+Tap it.
+3. Select the zip you created in 1.
-3. The game starts.
+4. The game starts.
 Two-finger touch is treated as a right click.
-4. Game data persists in the app's internal storage.
-Use the device's Settings app if you want to clear it (eg. before installing another game).

-Note that this Android port is still incomplete; see below.
+To uninstall a game, long-tap the title in the game list.

 ## TODO
-- Better launcher
+- Improve launcher
 - MP3 / MIDI BGM support (currently only ogg is supported)